Stricks1/shooterGame/README.md

 - The background used is from free assets on [itch io](https://ansimuz.itch.io/underwater-fantasy-pixel-art-environment)
 - Most sea creatures are also from free assets you can find it [here](https://rapidpunches.itch.io/)
-- The main character octopus is a twitch mascot from [here](https://www.twitch.tv/hicelina) the original art creator is Michael Perez.
+- The main character octopus is a twitch mascot from [hicelina](https://www.twitch.tv/hicelina) the original art creator is [Michael Perez](https://pixelfly.artstation.com/).

 ## Contributing